vinshah/aws-study/ssa-c002/README.md

 - In order to move a volume across, you first need to create a snapshot of the volume.
 - EBS replicates within an AZ.
 Failure of an AZ means failure of a volume
 - An EBS volume can only be attached to one EC2 instance at a time.
+- EBS Volumes offer 99.999% SLA.
 - By default, the root EBS volume is deleted (Delete on Termination attribute is enabled), any other attached EBS volume is not deleted as this attribute is disabled.
 - You can take a backup (snapshot) of your EBS volume at a point in time. it is Not necessary to detach volume to do snapshot, but recommended.
 You can copy snapshots across AZ or Region
 - EBS volume have a provisioned capacity (size in GBs, and IOPS).
 You get billed for all the provisioned capacity.
 - EBS Snapshot has 2 features
   - EBS Snapshot Archive, this allows you to move Snapshot to archive tier that is 75% cheaper however it takes within 24 to 72 hours for restoring the archive
   - Recycle Bin for EBS Snapshots, where you setup rules to retain deleted snapshots.
 It allows you to recover them after an accidental deletion.  retention (from 1 day to 1 year)

+**EC2 Instance Store**
+• If you need a high-performance hardware disk, use EC2 Instance Store
+• Better I/O performance
+• Instance Store volume are sometimes called Ephemeral storage because  EC2 Instance Store lose their storage if they’re stopped (ephemeral)
+• Good for buffer / cache / scratch data / temporary content
+• Risk of data loss if hardware fails
+• Backups and Replication are your responsibility.
+EBS backed instance can be stopped and you will not loose the data on this instance if stopped.

+**EBS Volume Types**
+- EBS Volumes come in 6 types
+  - gp2 / gp3 (SSD): **General purpose SSD** volume that balances price and performance for a wide variety of workloads
+  - **io1 / io2 (SSD):** Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
+  - st1 (HDD): Low cost HDD volume designed for frequently accessed, throughput- intensive workloads
+  - sc1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
+  - EBS Volumes are characterized in Size | Throughput | IOPS (I/O Ops Per Sec)
+  - Only gp2/gp3 and io1/io2 can be used as boot volumes

+**General Purpose SSD** 1 GiB - 16 TiB
+• Cost effective storage, low-latency
+• System boot volumes, Virtual desktops, Development and test environments
+  • gp3:
+    • Baseline of 3,000 IOPS and throughput of 125 MiB/s
+    • Can increase IOPS up to 16,000 and throughput up to 1000 MiB/s independently
+  • gp2:
+    • Small gp2 volumes can burst IOPS to 3,000
+    • Size of the volume and IOPS are linked, max IOPS is 16,000
+    • 3 IOPS per GB, means at 5,334 GB we are at the max IOPS

+**Provisioned IOPS (PIOPS) SSD**
+• Critical business applications with sustained IOPS performance Or applications that need more than 16,000 IOPS
+• Great for databases workloads (sensitive to storage performance and consistency)
+• io1/io2 (4 GiB - 16 TiB):
+  • Max PIOPS: 64,000 for Nitro EC2 instances & 32,000 for other
+  • Can increase PIOPS independently from storage size
+  • io2 have more durability and more IOPS per GiB (at the same price as io1)
+• io2 Block Express (4 GiB – 64 TiB):
+  • Sub-millisecond latency
+  • Max PIOPS: 256,000 with an IOPS:GiB ratio of 1,000:1
+• Provisioned IOPS supports EBS Multi-attach

+**Hard Disk Drives (HDD) 125 GiB to 16 TiB**
+- They Cannot be a boot volume
+- Throughput Optimized HDD (st1)
+  - Big Data, Data Warehouses, Log Processing
+  - Max throughput 500 MiB/s and max IOPS 500
+- Cold HDD (sc1):
+  -  For data that is infrequently accessed
+  -  Scenarios where **lowest cost is important**
+  -  Max throughput 250 MiB/s – max IOPS 250

+**EBS Multi-Attach – io1/io2 family**
+• Attach the same EBS volume to multiple EC2 instances in **e same AZ**
+• Each instance has full read & write permissions to the volume
+• Use case:
+  • Achieve higher application availability in clustered Linux applications (ex: Teradata)
+  • Applications must manage concurrent write operations
+• Must use a file system that’s cluster-aware (not XFS, EX4, etc…)

+SSD vs. HDD:
+SSD-backed volumes are built for transactional workloads involving frequent read/write operations, where the dominant performance attribute is IOPS.**Rule of thumb:** Will your workload be IOPS heavy?
+Plan for SSD.
+HDD-backed volumes are built for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS. **Rule of thumb:** Will your workload be throughput heavy?
+Plan for HDD.

+**EBS Encryption**
+• When you create an encrypted EBS volume, you get the following:
+  • Data at rest is encrypted inside the volume
+  • All the data in flight moving between the instance and the volume is encrypted
+  • All snapshots are encrypted
+  • All volumes created from the snapshot
+• Encryption and decryption are handled transparently
+• Encryption has a minimal impact on latency
+• EBS Encryption leverages keys from KMS (AES-256)
+• Copying an unencrypted snapshot allows encryption
+• Snapshots of encrypted volumes are encrypted
+- Process
+  - Create an EBS snapshot of the volume
+  - Encrypt the EBS snapshot ( using copy )
+  - Create new ebs volume from the snapshot ( the volume will also be encrypted )
+  - Now you can attach the encrypted volume to the original instance

+**EFS – Elastic File System**
+- Managed NFS (network file system) that can be mounted on many EC2
+- EFS works with EC2 instances in multi-AZ
+- Highly available, scalable, expensive (3x gp2), pay per use
+- Uses NFSv4.1 protocol
+- Uses security group to control access to EFS
+- Compatible with Linux based AMI (not Windows)
+- Encryption at rest using KMS
+- POSIX file system (~Linux) that has a standard file API
+- File system scales automatically, pay-per-use, no capacity planning!

+**Amazon Machine Image (AMI) Overview**
+- It is a customization of an EC2 instance i.e. You add your own software, configuration, operating system, monitoring
+- It enables Faster boot / configuration time because all your software is pre-packaged
+- They are built for a specific region (and AMI can be **copied** across regions)
+- An EC2 instances can be launched from:
+  - A Public AMI: AWS provided
+  - Your own AMI: you make and maintain them yourself
+  - An AWS Marketplace AMI: an AMI someone else made (and potentially sells)
+- AMI Process (from an EC2 instance)
+  - Start an EC2 instance and customize it
+  - Stop the instance (for data integrity)
+  - Build an AMI – this will also create EBS snapshots
+  - Launch instances from other AMIs

+**Security Groups**
+- Security Groups are the fundamental of network security in AWS.
+They control how traffic is allowed into or out of our EC2 Instances.
+- Security groups only contain rules
+- Security groups rules can reference by IP or by security group
+- Security groups are acting as a “firewall” on EC2 instances, They regulate:
+  - Access to Ports
+  - Authorised IP ranges – IPv4 and IPv6
+  - Control of inbound network (from other to the instance)
+  - Control of outbound network (from the instance to other
+- Security Group can be attached to multiple instances
+- Security group are Locked down to a region / VPC combination
+- Security Group live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
+- _It’s good to maintain one separate security group for SSH acces_
+- If your application is **not accessible (time out), then it’s a security group** issue
+- If your application gives a **“connection refused“ error, then it’s an application error** or it’s not launched
+- All **inbound** traffic is **blocked by default**
+- All **outbound** traffic is authorised by default

+**Classic Ports to know**
+• 22 = SSH (Secure Shell) - log into a Linux instance
+• 21 = FTP (File Transfer Protocol) – upload files into a file share
+• 22 = SFTP (Secure File Transfer Protocol) – upload files using SSH
+• 80 = HTTP – access unsecured websites
+• 443 = HTTPS – access secured websites
+• 3389 = RDP (Remote Desktop Protocol) – log into a Windows instance

+When using an Application Load Balancer to distribute traffic to your EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address.